Software Alternatives, Accelerators & Startups

 • Less than 1TB of data what tools should I get better at?

 If you just go to snowflake.com you can sign up for a demo account for free for a month and I'm fairly certain you can get more than one of these accounts (I would recycle emails doing it all the time.)
 Once you have an account there's lots of docs and videos out there either using the Database via their UI or via python using their connector.
 They also have a pyspark connector but you might want to just learn...
-Source: over 2 years ago
+Source: about 4 years ago

 • *BOMATO*